Body Composition is More Than Just Your Weight Body

 Why Is Body Composition Important to My Health?

 Research has shown that body composition is directly related to health.
 A normal balance of body fat is associated with good health and longevity.
 Excess fat in relation to lean body mass, known as altered body composition, can greatly increase your risk of cardiovascular disease, diabetes, and more.

 A traditional approach to improving body composition includes exercise and reduced caloric intake, but nutritional supplementation may also offer additional, significant benefits.
-For example, one study comparing a doctor-supervised, nutrition-based body composition program* to a popular, over-the-counter diet drink showed dramatically different results.
-Patients on the doctor-supervised program achieved 11 pounds of weight loss from fat and they actually increased their muscle mass.
-The patients on the over-the-counter diet drink lost the majority of their weight from muscle rather than body fat-despite being prescribed the same foods and exercise routine as those on the doctor-supervised program.
-Our body composition program incorporates the nutritional support necessary to achieve fat loss and preserve muscle.
-It is comprehensive, yet tailored to meet your individual needs. * labeled Mediterranean Diet with Low Glycemic Index and Medical Food (Ultra Meal™, Metagenics) in chart below.
+For example, one study comparing a supervised, nutrition-based body composition program* to a popular, over-the-counter diet drink showed dramatically different results.
+Those on a supervised program achieved 11 pounds of weight loss from fat and they actually increased their muscle mass.
+The patients on the over-the-counter diet drink lost the majority of their weight from muscle rather than body fat-despite being advised the same foods and exercise routine as those on the supervised program. * labeled Mediterranean Diet with Low Glycemic Index and Medical Food (Ultra Meal™, Metagenics).